 Yes, you read that right.
 Studies have shown that consuming chocolate can help lower your levels of bad cholesterol (LDL).
 And that's with regular consumption.
 So go ahead and buy a couple of chocolate bars next time you're at the store.

-You can dip strawberries, marshmallows, other forms of chocolate.
+You can dip strawberries, marshmallows, or simply other forms of chocolate.
 Anything goes to make this day extra sweet.